lifelike/countersheetsextension/README.md

 for boardgames.

-Since the extension was originally created for wargame counters, the generated images in this document will be refered to as counters, except in examples explicitly about making something else (like sheets of cards).
+Since the extension was originally created for wargame counters, the generated images are refered to as counters, except in examples explicitly about making something else (like sheets of cards).
 There is very little in the tool that is specific to counters though, or to board games.
 It can be used as a